 - End the night with drinking, dancing, and bar hopping at the Casco Viejo bars and clubs.
 See my recommendations in the Panama City nightlife section.

-Note: If you're not staying in the Casco, you can always Uber back to your hotel anytime for a break as it's only a few bucks to get around!
+Note: If you're not staying in or walking distance to the Casco, you can always Uber back to your hotel anytime for a break as it's only a few bucks to get around Panama City!

 Another popular activity in Panama City is Amador Causeway, a boardwalk with restaurants and attractions.
 Many people enjoy renting a bike or electric scooter to ride down the causeway, but you can also choose to just take a stroll.
 There are also several different activities and sites you can enjoy, which can be found here.